Looking Closely at the Growth Curve for JFrog Ltd. (FROG)

-JFrog Ltd. (NASDAQ:FROG) went down by -0.92% from its latest closing price compared to the recent 1-year high of $28.18.
-The company’s stock price has collected 2.80% of gains in the last five trading sessions.
+JFrog Ltd. (NASDAQ:FROG) went down by -5.37% from its latest closing price compared to the recent 1-year high of $28.18.
+The company’s stock price has collected -2.85% of loss in the last five trading sessions.

 Is It Worth Investing in JFrog Ltd. (NASDAQ :FROG) Right Now?